 Gingivitis is inflammation, redness, and mild bleeding of the gums.
 It occurs as an effect of poor dental hygiene.
 You have it right; if you skip brushing and flossing or do not follow our advice for braces users we defined previously, you might end up with Gingivitis.

 The good news is you can fix this problem on your own.
 Resume good oral hygiene, and the inflammation will eventually recede.
-However, if you neglect this advice, Gingivitis might advance to other, more dangerous, and complex to treat levels of gum disease.
+However, if you neglect this advice, Gingivitis might advance to other, more dangerous, and complex treatment levels of gum disease.
 Here we describe all of them.

 Periodontitis Level 1 – Initial